Cistercians: Art

+Agriculture, technology, and commerce

+Successful farmers, the white monks introduced and propagated many improvements in medieval agriculture.
+They developed an organised system for selling produce, cattle and horses, and notably contributed to commercial progress in Western Europe.
+To the wool and cloth trade, which was especially fostered by the Cistercians, England was largely indebted for the beginnings of her commercial prosperity.

+From the beginning, the monks used a system of lay brothers and employees to operate their farms; monks and priests were busy with their liturgical and sacramental duties.
+The lay brothers formed a body of men who lived alongside of the choir monks, but separate from them, not taking part in the canonical office, but having their own fixed round of prayer and religious exercises.
+They were not ordained, nor did they have a voice in the monks' chapter.

-Until the Industrial Revolution, most of the technological advances in Europe were made in the monasteries.
+One Cistercian monk claims that, until the Industrial Revolution, most of the technological advances in Europe were made in the monasteries.
 According to the medievalist Jean Gimpel, their high level of industrial technology facilitated the diffusion of new techniques: "Every monastery had a model factory, often as large as the church and only several feet away, and waterpower drove the machinery of the various industries located on its floor."
-Waterpower was used for crushing wheat, sieving flour, fulling cloth and tanning – a "level of technological achievement [that] could have been observed in practically all" of the Cistercian monasteries.
-The English science historian James Burke examines the impact of Cistercian waterpower, derived from Roman watermill technology such as that of Barbegal aqueduct and mill near Arles in the fourth of his ten-part Connections TV series, called "Faith in Numbers".
-The order used its own numbering system, which could express numbers from 0 to 9999 in a single sign.
+Waterpower was used for crushing wheat, sieving flour, fulling cloth and tanning – a technological achievement in use in practically all of the order's monasteries.
+The monks used their own numbering system, which could express all the numbers from 0 to 9999 in a single sign.

 The Cistercian order was innovative in developing techniques of hydraulic engineering for monasteries established in remote valleys.
 In Spain, one of the earliest surviving Cistercian houses, the Real Monasterio de Nuestra Senora de Rueda in Aragon, is a good example of such early hydraulic engineering, using a large waterwheel for power and an elaborate water circulation system for central heating.

 The Cistercians are known to have been skilled metallurgists, and knowledge of their technological advances was transmitted by the order.
 Iron ore deposits were often donated to the monks along with forges to extract the iron, and within time surpluses were being offered for sale.
 The Cistercians became the leading iron producers in Champagne, from the mid-13th century to the 17th century, also using the phosphate-rich slag from their furnaces as an agricultural fertiliser.
-As the historian Alain Erlande-Brandenburg writes:
+The forge at Fontenay abbey, for instance, is not on the margins of the abbey grounds, but within the monastic enclosure itself.
+Cistercian innovations may have shaped the very course of Gothic architecture.